In Depth Baby Product Reviews Led by a Pediatrician

 Harness Tightening/Loosening

-Tightening and loosening work smoothly, but we wish there was a little more webbing on the strap so that getting the baby's hands in and out was more comfortable.
-We almost pulled all the webbing out during testing to get the straps on our model.
-The release button is far from the edge and somewhat more difficult to press, and we had to move little legs out of the way to use it.
+Tightening and loosening work smoothly, but we wish there were more webbing on the strap to make getting the baby's hands in and out more comfortable.
+We almost pulled all the webbing out during testing to get the straps on.
+The release button is far from the edge and somewhat more difficult to press, and we had to move legs to use it.

 To adjust the harness height on the Mesa V2 you pull the release strap and slide the head assembly up or down to the desired position.